hsfzxjy/lambdex/README.md

   File "demo.py", line 6
     ].els_[
          ^
-SyntaxError: expect else_ or elif_
+SyntaxError: expect 'else_' or 'elif_'
 ```

 Errors at runtime can also be located to corresponding lines.
 For example: